The Myth Of Dollar Cost Averaging

 However, what all these charts have in common is that they show a falling price, usually shortly after the program starts so that the average price ends up below the initial price.

-I think we can agree if the average price ends up higher than the initial price, Lump Sum investing has greater returns than DCA.
+I think we can agree if the average price ends up higher than the initial price, lump-sum investing has greater returns than DCA.
 Here's a chart representing that outcome.

 1) One can "prove" any position they want to "prove" as long as they are in control of picking the share prices that illustrate the result.

-2) Falling prices, soon after starting, favor DCA scenarios
+2) Falling prices, soon after starting, favor DCA scenarios.

-3) Rising prices favor lump sum investing
+3) Rising prices favor lump-sum investing.

 This begs two questions: